smclark86/100-days-of-code/log.md

 **Thoughts**: Javascript seems pretty cool from what I've learned so far—which I know is just barely scratching the surface.
 I am excited to learn more!

+### Day 19: June 28, Wednesday - 2 hours

+**Today's Progress**: Worked on some basic Javascript exercises today.

+**Thoughts**: I think I understand the basic operators, logic, and conditionals, but I can't get my scripts to run the way I am expecting them to all the time.
+I'm especially having a problem when I include multiple conditions in an if statement.
+Will keep working on it.